Seeking out unique experiences should be atop your list in Las Vegas, and few things are more unique than grabbing a drink at a hidden speakeasy.

 The Underground at The Mob Museum

-The speakeasy can be accessed from both indoors or out.
+The speakeasy can be accessed from both inside and outside.

-To access from the inside, walk into the Mob Museum and let an employee know you want to visit The Underground.
-They’ll provide directions to the bar.
+To access the speakeasy from the inside, walk into the Mob Museum and let an employee know you want to visit The Underground.
+They’ll happily point you in the right direction.

-Check here for more information on how to get into the speakeasy at the Mob Museum including how to procure the password needed for entry from the outside.
+Related: More information on the speakeasy at the Mob Museum including how to procure the daily password.

 The Laundry Room